 Block vector difference is coded in the same way as a motion vector difference.

-CPR using reference picture index approach
+CPR using reference picture index approach (JVET-K0076)

 The operations of CPR mode and inter mode are unified, by considering the current partially decoded picture as a reference picture.
 In this approach, changes from the block level approach are: